dannyperson/hiphop/README.md

 ### Requirements

-You will Grunt:
+You will need Grunt:

 	$ npm install -g grunt-cli

 And Compass to build the stylesheets: